david-a-parry/vase/README.md

                             Minimum AF value in input VCF.
 Any allele with an AF < than this value will be filtered.

+      -filtering_an FILTERING_AN, --filtering_an FILTERING_AN
+                            Require at least this number of allele calls before filtering with --af or --min_af options.
+                            Useful to avoid filtering at sites with many uncalled genotpyes.
+If AN field is missing from a record and this value is > 0, --af/--min_af filtering will not occur for that record.
+                            Default=0.

+      -min_an MIN_AN, --min_an MIN_AN
+                            Minimum number of allele calls as given by the 'AN' INFO field.
+Variants with an AN value below this threshold or a missing AN field will be filtered.
+Default=0.

       -ac AC, --ac AC       Maximum AC value in input VCF.
 Any allele with an AC > than this value will be filtered.

       -min_ac MIN_AC, --min_ac MIN_AC
                             Minimum AC value in input VCF.
 Any allele with an AC < than this value will be filtered.

+      --info_filters INFO_FILTERS [INFO_FILTERS ...]
+                            Custom filter expressions for filtering on fields in the INFO field of each record.
+Must be in the format '<INFO_FIELD> <comparator> <value>'.
+                            Variants will be retained if they meet the given criteria.
+For example, to only keep records with a QD score greater than 4, you would pass the expression "QD > 4".
+To only keep records with the "DB" flag present you would pass the expression "DB == True".

+                            Standard python style operators (">", "<", ">=",
+                            "<=", "==", "!=") are supported.
+Comparisons will
+                            be performed using the types specified for the given field in the VCF header (e.g. Float, Integer or String) or as booleans for Flags.

       -c [CSQ [CSQ ...]], --csq [CSQ [CSQ ...]]
                             One or more VEP consequence classes to retain.